TysonAndre/lsp-phan/README.md

 This is forked from [emacs-lsp/lsp-php](https://github.com/emacs-lsp/lsp-php).
 (The way to determine the root Phan namespace is different)

-:warning: **This package is not currently available in MELPA.
-Please refer to the documentation in [tszg/lsp-phan](https://github.com/TysonAndre/lsp-phan) for configuring the MELPA-installed `php-lsp` until this issue is resolved.** :warning:

 ## Features

 1. Enhanced error detection from Phan